-Showing 1 - 10 of 31 results for the Supply Chain Assurance
+Showing 1 - 10 of 18 results for Supply Chain Assurance

 In this section of the research report, the authors attempt to integrate development and acquisition practices with risk-based evaluations and mitigations.